anam-aj/edx/CS50p/pset9FinalProject/README.md

 * 4: Mark Task as Done
 * 5: Save list and Exit program

-and then user is promted for choice with a descriptive msg as given below
+and then user is promted for choice with a descriptive message as given below

 * Please enter the option number:

-user can then enter the option no
+user can then enter the option number

 ### Acknowledgment: